YengHer919/CS146/README.md

 and lower bounds, and to their parent's (current) value, ensuring that they didn't go too far (past the bounds), but also met the expectation of being less/greater than their parent.

+# CS 146 HW 10

+For this problem, I started in python.
+I first tried to navigate the tree and store the values into a list.
+This gave me one list that wasn't ordered as I wanted it.
+I did some experiementing and used the hint inside the assignment and used a queue to store the values, pop them into a single list, and then store that list inside of another list and repeat the process.
+I used the queue to store the values because it was the ideal data structure for holding values in a "line" which was what I was looking for.
+I then formatted and tested my code and transalted into Java

+# CS 146 HW 11

+For this assignment, I first creaated a grid and worked out navigation with the matrix.
+Then, I tried to apply recursion.
+It failed again and again because it kept returning early.
+I then seperated the recursive part into a new function so that I could exclude some of the return statements that I wrote.
+In the recursion, if the current color did not match the new color, it would redo the new 'fill' function that I created but to the top, left, right, and bottom, if they weren't null.
+I started in Python then translated into Java.